Seneca-ICTOER/OPS445/docs/B-Assignments/assignment1c.md

 ## Instructions

-The assignment will be broken into two milestones and one final submission.
-Please update your repository for each milestone and complete the final submission in order to earn all marks.
+The assignment will be broken into one milestone and one final submission.
+Please update your repository for the milestone and complete the final submission in order to earn all marks.

 Deadlines will be given by your instructor.